 Supporting good causes

-There are many opportunities for pupils to give generously, including events organised by the Charity Society, houses and individual pupils supporting their own charities and the Chapel Charity, reflecting a wide and ever-changing range of personal connections and experiences.
+There are many opportunities for pupils to be caring and generous, including events organised by the Charity Society, houses and individual pupils supporting their own charities and the Chapel Charity, reflecting a wide and ever-changing range of personal connections and experiences.

 The Chapel Charity

 During the school year, key charitable events take place with the help and support of the Charity Society.
 This is formed of house charity representatives and some volunteer members of the sixth form.
 They meet fortnightly with the College charity co-ordinator to plan and run charity events.
-They also liaise between the charity co-ordinator and their houses to encourage wider participation.
+They liaise with their houses to encourage wider participation.